mweppler/mweppler.github.com/_posts/2021-06-13-how-a-workout-timer-app-can-help-you-reach-your-fitness-goals.md

 meta-description: If you're looking for an easy way to track your workouts, look no further.
 This post will give you the benefits of using a workout timer app.
 meta-keywords: exercise, fitness, ios app, tabata timer, watchos app, workout
 preview: |
   That old excuse of "I don't have time to work out" is becoming less and less valid.
 We are all busy people, but we still manage to find something in our day for ourselves.
-With a few minutes here and there, you can get a workout in!
+With
 syntax-highlighting: true
 tags: [exercise, fitness, ios app, tabata timer, watchos app, workout]
 title: "How a Workout Timer App Can Help You Reach Your Fitness Goals"
+social-media:
+  facebook:
+    author: "lasttimerapp"
+    publisher: "matt.weppler.5"
+    og-image: "workout-timer-reach-fitness-goals/workout-timer-reach-fitness-goals-og-img.jpg"
+  twitter:
+    author: "@lasttimerapp"
+    publisher: "@mattweppler"
 ---

+{% include _share-this.html %}

 # How a Workout Timer App Can Help You Reach Your Fitness Goals